Catroidvania/meinviner/README.md

 veinminer knockoff for [FoxLoader](https://github.com/Fox2Code/FoxLoader)-alpha20

-hold shift to veinmine, only works in singleplayer
+hold shift to veinmine

+works singleplayer as a client mod or multiplayer when installed serverside (does not need to be on the client as well)

 ## Config